gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/debug/overview.md

 ## GDB

-The tool used by GNU ARM Eclipse plug-ins for debugging is the ARM version of GDB, the venerable GNU debugging tool.
+The tool used by GNU MCU Eclipse plug-ins for debugging is the ARM version of GDB, the venerable GNU debugging tool.

 ### No initialisation files